ivan-guerra/programmador.com/content/posts/containerized-runescape.md

 NXT C++ client only has official support on Debian based distros with most Linux users happy running the client on Ubuntu machines.

-Aside from installing the required client dependencies[^8], both images create a local `runescape` user.
+Aside from installing the required client dependencies, both images create a local `runescape` user.
 The `runescape` user belongs to the `audio` group.
-Making a user part of the `audio` group isn't recommended on desktop Ubuntu[^9].
+Making a user part of the `audio` group [isn't recommended][14] on desktop Ubuntu.
 That said, it's necessary to get audio working along with the steps in [Audio Setup](#audio-setup).

 ## Cache Persistence

 This issue was actually easy to tackle.
-Docker has support for what it calls volumes[^10].
+Docker has support for what it calls [volumes][7].
 With a Docker volume you mount a folder on the host filesystem to the container filesystem.
 When the container shutdowns, any data written to the volume by the container will persist.
 Volumes fit the use case well.
 A per client container launch script includes a `*_CACHE` variable that makes the